 How can this be put into practice in the day-to-day business of architects and engineers?

 Both architects and engineers can offer better deliverables with the adoption of software that is specifically designed for their needs.
 Architects can very quickly examine design changes - often live with the client.
 From how a building will look with a different roof layout, to how sunlight will enter a room if a window is moved.
 Engineers on the other hand, can examine variations in structural form and layout, through to creating a constructible 3D model.
 All with the required 2D drawings and material take off to support costing and planning.

 What can the construction industry expect from ALLPLAN?

-The new Allplan 2020 version has been published a few days ago.
-What are your three new favorite functions?
+The new Allplan 2020 version was published a few days ago.
+What are your three new favourite functions?

 My top three new tools in Allplan 2020 include:

 - The new embedded Visual Scripting that enables our clients to not only create complex geometry based on mathematical rules and logic, but the creation of custom parametric objects quickly and efficiently.